georgetown-cs-edu/chirpy/README.md

 Chirpy is a Twitter-like service in which users, who are called *chirpers*, can post short messages or *chirps*.
 Chirps can contain #hashtags, which are identified as any word that begins with a # symbol.

-After logging in, the main screen for Chirpy is the *timeline*, which constitutes the logged-in user's feed.
+After logging in, the main screen for Chirpy is the *timeline*, which constitutes the logged-in chirpers's feed.
 Populating the timeline are chirps from the logged-in user's *contacts*.
 Contacts are fellow Chirpers.

 There is also a **search functionality**, where a Chirper can either:
 1. type in the name of another Chirper and view that latter Chirper's chirps (unless that latter Chirper's profile is set to private; see note below); or